ci-for-research/self-hosted-runners/ubuntu-virtualbox/README.md

 1. We're almost ready to use ``ansible-playbook`` to set up a GitHub Runner on your own server, but first we need to generate a token, as follows:

-    1. On GitHub, go to https://github.com/%3Corg%3E/%3Crepo%3E/settings/actions/add-new-runner
+    1. On GitHub, go to [https://github.com/&lt;your organization&gt;/&lt;your repository&gt;/settings/actions/add-new-runner](https://github.com/%3Cyour%20organization%3E/%3Cyour%20repository%3E/settings/actions/add-new-runner)
     1. Copy the token (see section _Configure_).
-It should look something like ``ABCY2KDLTSPUY687UH7IJEK65OBKE`` and is valid for about an hour.
+It should look something like ``ABCY2KDLTSPUY687UH7IJEK65OBKE`` and is valid for an hour.

     Now, configure your server to be able to run continuous integration with the command below.
 Fill in the GitHub organization (or your name) and the repository name for which you want to run workflows on a self-hosted server, as